Miss Wanyue Zhao

 Research interests

-I am interested in applying analytical chemistry to environmental questions.
+I am interested in applying analytical chemistry to environmental questions, especially the molecular fate of organic compounds in soil and archaeological environment.
 My specific area of interest include:

 - use of volatile organic compounds (VOCs) as proxies for soil function and health